Provincial or Supreme Court

 How to serve court documents outside BC

 Important: If you want to apply (or respond to an application) for a new support order or to change an existing one and the other party is outside BC, you can't use any of the guides on this website.
-See the Interjurisdictional Support Orders website (Ministry of Attorney General) or our fact sheet Change a support order outside BC to find out what to do instead.
+See the Interjurisdictional Support Orders website (Attorney General ministry) or our fact sheet Change a support order outside BC to find out what to do instead.

 Sometimes a legal process requires that documents be served.
 This means that you must get the documents to the other party or parties in your case.
 You may have started a court process in BC but need to serve documents on someone who's living outside of BC.
 The fact that you haven't seen the other party in many years doesn't affect the requirements for serving documents.